xinzhao2627/remonjp/README.md

-# Remon - Morphological Analyzer / Sentence Generator
+# Remon - Sentence Generator with Morphological Analyzer

 Remon is a full-stack Japanese morphological analyzer designed to provide a collection of contextual Japanese sentences.